+Deliverable 10.2 is an is an updated version of deliverable 10.1.
+It presents the updates of the Dissemination and Communication Plan (DCP) strategy for the SAFETY4RAILS project, including the next activities foreseen for the 12 upcoming months, and the respective activities carried out during the first year of the project.

-Deliverable 10.1 outlines and presents the Dissemination and Communication Plan (DCP) strategy for the SAFETY4RAILS project.
-This DCP strategy sets out the plan for targeting the various relevant stakeholders in an effective manner, while also generally describing the intended applied and scientific dissemination and communication activities.
+On the one hand, this DCP strategy sets out the plan for targeting the various relevant stakeholders in an effective manner, while also generally describing the intended applied and scientific dissemination and communication activities for the next project cycle.
+On the other hand, this document describes the communication and dissemination activities performed during the first year of the project.